hnhdigital-os/php-slack-api/README.md

 - Data between you and Slack is serialized using the [JMS Serializer](http://jmsyst.com/libs/serializer) package, allowing fully spec-ed PHP objects to be used for working with the API.
 - Code has been highly abstracted to support re-use in more specific implementations (see [SlackBundle](https://github.com/cleentfaar/CLSlackBundle))

+### Unit testing

+Currently unit testing is broken (as per imported repo cleentfaar/slack).
+This will be updated to the latest version shortly.

+Feel free to fix with a PR!

 ### Missing API methods